First step: File the Free Application for Federal Student Aid (FAFSA)

 Once you are admitted and Creighton has received the results of your FAFSA, we will be in touch by either letter or e-mail to let you know if supporting documents are needed to complete your aid application.
 Normally, these documents are copies of federal tax return transcripts, W-2s, Creighton's verification worksheet or several other forms used to clarify or confirm your FAFSA data.
 Most forms we need can be downloaded from our website under Commonly Used Forms.
 An easy way to avoid having to send in tax return transcripts is to use the Data Retrieval Tool (DRT) when completing your FAFSA.
 The FAFSA system will link with the IRS site to automatically verify your input.
 Her is more information about the DRT.

 Third Step: Financial Aid Award Notification

 Once your FAFSA results have been reviewed by a member of the Financial Aid Office's professional staff, an award notification is prepared for you.

 If you are an incoming Freshman or a new student, you will receive your award letter by e-mail.
 Returning students will receive an email notice that their award is available on their NEST web site.

 Some forms of aid, like the Federal Work Study and loan programs may require additional paperwork or web-based activity.
 Be sure to read everything we send or list for you to do to make sure your aid is ready when school starts.
 Any missing information or documents will always be listed on your NEST Financial Aid web pages.

-Fifth Step: Accept your aid offer
+Fourth Step: Accept your aid offer

 Do it in a timely manner so your aid funds will be available when the school year begins!